SAP-archive/cloud-rails-demo/README.md

 The application is scaffolded around two models - photo and album, and allows you to upload and manage photos, arranged in albums.
-It is intended to get you started with JRuby on Rails development for the SAP NetWeaver Cloud platform.
+It is intended to get you started with JRuby on Rails development for the SAP HANA Cloud platform.
 You can see more details [here](http://scn.sap.com/community/developer-center/cloud-platform/blog/2013/02/04/riding-jruby-on-rails-on-sap-netweaver-cloud-n-part-1).